 If you study the humanities, the Newberry has something for you!

-For more information, visit our website: www.newberry.org/fellowships
+For more information, visit their website: www.newberry.org/fellowships

 All applicants are strongly encouraged to consult the Newberry’s online catalog and collection guides before applying: www.newberry.org/catalogs-and-guides